 Disable PHP execution in your uploads directory

 If you have done a manual installation of WordPress, we recommend disabling PHP execution in your uploads folder.
-When you have used the 1-click installer, execution is disabled by default.
+If you have used the 1-click installer, you can skip this section.
+For 1-click WordPress installations, PHP execution is disabled by default.

 It is common for a PHP backdoor to be located in the uploads directory.
 From there on, malware is spread to other locations on your site.
-You cannot prevent the backdoor from being uploaded, but by disabling PHP execution, you can block it from spreading anywhere else.
+You cannot prevent the backdoor from being uploaded, but you can block it from spreading anywhere else by disabling PHP execution.

-Note: If you already have an existing .htaccess file on your web space, you don't need to create a new file.
+Note: If you already have an existing .htaccess file in your uploads directory, you don't need to create a new file.
 Instead, you can add the code to the existing file.

 Related articles: